gohugoio/hugo/content/en/functions/findresubmatch.md

 menu:
   docs:
     parent: functions
-keywords: [regex]
+keywords: []
+namespace: strings
+relatedFuncs:
+  - strings.FindRE
+  - strings.FindRESubmatch
+  - strings.Replace
+  - strings.ReplaceRE
 signature:
-  - "findRESubmatch PATTERN INPUT [LIMIT]"
+  - strings.FindRESubmatch PATTERN INPUT [LIMIT
-  - "strings.FindRESubmatch PATTERN INPUT [LIMIT]"
+  - findRESubmatch PATTERN INPUT [LIMIT]
-relatedfuncs: [findRE, replaceRE]
 ---

 By default, `findRESubmatch` finds all matches.
 You can limit the number of matches with an optional LIMIT argument.
 A return value of nil indicates no match.